 Attachment is the degree to which an individual has affective ties to other persons.
-In the work of Travis Warner Hirschi, aspects of the social bond.
+In the work of Travis Warner Hirschi, attachment is an aspect of the social bond.
 Hirschi's social control theory proposes that delinquents fail to form or maintain a bond to society consisting of attachment, commitment and involvement.
-Attachment theory explains how and in what way the parents' relationship with the child influences development.
+Attachment theory explains how, and in what way, the parents' relationship with the child influences development.
 Attachment cognitions representing greater security in close relationships were found to be associated with higher levels of perceived and enacted social support.
 The basic principle of attachment theory is that internalized representations of attachment relationships continue to influence interpersonal functioning during adolescent and adult development.

 Sources of Social Support

 Adital Ben-Ari, School of Social Work, University of Haifa, Israel.
 This study identifies patterns of utilization of social support among Israeli Arab students.
 Findings show that Arab students distinguish between emotional and instrumental support and allocate sources of support accordingly.
 Emotional support is sought within the social network and instrumental support is sought within the family.